ernscht/nitro-project-scss/project/docs/nitro.md

 ### Creating pages

-Create a new `*.html` file in the `views` folder.
+Create a new `*.hbs` file in the `views` folder.
 (You can make as many subfolders as you want.)

 ```
-/views/index.html
+/views/index.hbs
-/views/content.html
+/views/content.hbs
-/views/content/variant.html
+/views/content/variant.hbs
 ```

 Your new page can then be called by the according URL (with or without an extension).